Nacho80cix/BlinKLT-sales-performance/README.md

 ## Conclusion

-**this project shows my ability to clean, analyze, and visualize sales data to generate meaningful business insightd**.
+**this project shows my ability to clean, analyze, and visualize sales data to generate meaningful business insight**.

 ## Connet with me